UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 <img src="./images/training-eS-16.png" width="80%" height="80%"><br/>

 1. **Text regions**: A text region usually contains several lines of text.
 Examples of a text region are: a paragraph, a column of text or a complete page of text.
-The structre of one or more text regions should correspond to the reading order and layout structure of the respective page.
+The structure of one or more text regions should correspond to the reading order and layout structure of the respective page.
 2. **Line masks** (sometimes called *text lines*): A polygon mask representing a single text lines that covers all characters of the text line. eScriptorium automatically generates line masks from baselines.
 Therefore: while correcting the results of the automatic layout segmentation, concentrate on text regions and baselines first, as line masks will be automatically recalculated after you adjusted a baseline.
 3. **Baselines**: The baseline is the line upon which most letters of a single text line sit.
 It's especially noticeable in handwritten or printed text, where letters without descending elements (like the lower part of "g" or "p") align along this line.